Master AI Fill-In-The-Blanks Image Online: Best Practices for Engineers

 5. Document Findings: Maintain a detailed record of evaluations and refinements to create a knowledge base that informs future projects.
 This documentation serves as a valuable resource for teams aiming to optimize their AI image generation processes.
 Additionally, fostering AI literacy among QA professionals is crucial for understanding AI functionality and enhancing evaluation processes.

-6. Avoid Common Pitfalls: Be mindful of common pitfalls in the peer review process, such as confirmation bias or lack of diverse perspectives, which can undermine the effectiveness of evaluations.
+6. Avoid Common Pitfalls: Be mindful of biases, such as confirmation bias or lack of diverse perspectives, which can undermine the effectiveness of evaluations.
 Addressing these issues can lead to more accurate assessments.

 7. Incorporate Anecdotes: Share success stories or mini-cases where these practices have led to significant improvements in AI-generated outputs.
 For example, a recent project at a leading tech firm achieved a 40% reduction in errors after implementing structured peer reviews and automated assessments.